KoolKevin/Ricerca_operativa_learning_repo/programmazione_lineare_intera.md

 guarda le slide che fai prima

+Two main issues for designing a branch-and-bound algorithm:
+- explorations strategy (which node has to be explored next)
+- how to compute (tight) bounds (vedi tra un po')

 ## Strategie di esplorazione in branch & bound
 Two main issues for designing a branch-and-bound algorithm:
 - **explorations strategy** (which node has to be explored next);
 - how to compute bounds (will be seen later).

 **DFS**
 - forward step: